dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 # Visual configurations { #capture_app_visual }

-##  Local Analytics
+##  Local Analytics (Improved 3.0)

+### Data Visualizations { #capture_app_visual_data_visualizations }

 The DHIS2 Android App can now render analytics that have been created in the Data Visualizer app in DHIS2.
 Analytics to be displayed require to be configured using the Android Settings WebApp where administrators will be able to decide the charts and tables to be displayed for end users.

 To configure analytics open the Android Settings WebApp on your DHIS2 server and follow the steps below:

    1. Select Home, Program or Data set from the Analytics menu
+   2. Select the visualization type "Data visualization"
-   2. Click on the  "Add Visualization" button
+   3. Click on the  "Add Visualization" button
-   3. Search by typing the name of the visualization and select it by clicking on it
+   4. Search by typing the name of the visualization and select it by clicking on it
-   4. Add an alternative title, otherwise, the app will display the name of the visualization
+   5. Add an alternative title, otherwise, the app will display the name of the visualization

 ![](resources/images/capture-app-image162.png){ width=25%}
 ![](resources/images/capture-app-image164.png){ width=25%}